George-Sakellariou/CodeVault/README.md

 Solution: Check your API key is set in appsettings.json, environment variables, or user secrets.

-## Contributing

-We welcome contributions to CodeVault!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ### Development Setup

 1. Fork and clone the repository